keithlennox/roku-feed/README.md

 ### TO DO
 - Add and populate BC custom fields
-- Add error handling on thumbs and text tracks.
+- Add error handling on thumbs and text tracks
-- Add retry x3 and error handling on write to file.
+- Retry x3 and error handling on write to file
+- Do not write a feed to file smaller than x
 - Handle multiple bc accounts
-- Upload series image files and serve them
+- Upload series image files and update thumb urls in code
+- Check for 2 digit integer on season number
+- Pub/kill dates are correct format for Roku
-- Decide if error handling needed on any other fields.
+- Is error handling needed on any other fields?
-- Add: If ott type not series, include genres and tags in video object.
+- Search by flag=roku + state=ACTIVE
+- QUESTION: What is the hard coded value for rating type?
+- QUESTION: Is AgeRating appropriate for the ratings field
+- QUESTION: Is first air appropriate for releaseDate and dateAdded
+- QUESTION: Are season and ep numbers populated in TS
 - BC CMS API creds should be read only
+- AWS: Error logging + notifications
-- Add ability to manually trigger script on demand
+- AWS: Ability to manually trigger script on demand
-- Audit mapping of all bc fields to Roku feed
-- Check out how we handle dates
-- Search by complete, shedule.starts_at, schedule-ends_at, roku, state
+- Correct formatting of dates in releaseDate and dateAdded - COMPLETE
+- Format generes and tags into arrays - COMPLETE
-- Logging
+- Re-tries - COMPLETE
-- Confirm re-tries are working
-- Confirm rate limiting is working
+- Rate limiting - COMPLETE
-- Confirm series metadata is pulling from ep 1 video only
+- Series metadata pulls from ep 1 video only - COMPLETE
-- Is AgeRating appropriate for the ratings field?
-- Is first air appropriate for releaseDate and dateAdded?
-- Need to format generes and tags into arrays
-- Need decision: script fails with any error, script skips only video that has error
-- Need decision: script create feed if array empty, skip write to file if array empty
+- If ott type not series, include genres and tags in video object - COMPLETE

 ### WHERE TO STORE SERIES INFO (* indicates chosen option)